In this two-day workshop, you will learn how to capture the magic of Brighton by Night in an explorative and experimental play with Night Photography.

 After the end of the workshop, I will be sending you e-handouts by email.

-- Ideally, an SLR camera with a BULB setting(digital if you want digital, film if you want film) is the best type of camera you can have if you want to really explore and experiment with photography
+- Ideally, an SLR or mirrorless camera with a BULB setting(digital if you want digital, film if you want film) are the best types of cameras you can have if you want to really explore and experiment with photography

 - basic knowledge of how to use your camera although not absolutely necessary - a camera that can shoot at least 30 secs of long exposure shots - a tripod - a flash ( the inbuilt camera flash or an external one if you have one) - warm clothes if the night is cold - enthusiasm and imagination